monkeytypegame/monkeytype/CONTRIBUTING.md

 Code style is enforced by [Prettier](https://prettier.io/docs/en/install.html), which automatically runs every time you `git commit` (if you've followed the above instructions properly).

-Following the guidelines below will increase your chance of getting your change accepted.
+Following the guidelines below will increase your chances of getting your change accepted.

 #### Theme Guidelines
 <!-- TODO: add screenshots to provide examples for dos and dont's -->